Skip to content

 “My library has many outdated books, but I worry about throwing any out as I won’t have much left.
 What should I do?”

-Don’t worry about clearing out sections of out-of-date stock.
-It is better to have nothing than books on the shelves which feed children the wrong information.
+It can be daunting to clear out whole sections of out-of-date stock in your library.
+But it is better to have nothing on your shelves than books which feed children the wrong information.
 Young people do not always have the skills to decide when a book is out of date and the information inside is not accurate.
-They are relying on you.
+They are relying on you to manage and weed the books in your library.
 Also, tatty books which are falling apart do not attract any reader and may put users off using the library at all.
 Shelves of out of date, unattractive books mask a problem and does not give a true reflection of the state of your book stock.

-I have removed 75 - 80% of books from primary school libraries and then had room to display the remaining books which look attractive.
-Children have gone past and remarked on having new books.
-They hadn’t, but they could now see what they did have as visually it was far less busy and confusing for them.
-This is especially important for neurodiverse children who may be overwhelmed by crowded shelves.
+When I weeded 75 to 80% of out of date books from primary school libraries, I then discovered I had room to display the remaining, more attractive and relevant books.
+Children have since remarked on how we have new books!
+They didn't realise that these books had been there all along and now they could see what they did.
+This process of removing and weeding books makes library book shelves more visually appealing, far less busy and, in turn, less confusing for pupils.
+A more streamline book shelf is especially important for neurodiverse children who may be overwhelmed by crowded shelves.

 It is not the job of library staff to simply acquire as many books as possible for their school community.
 Libraries are curated collections of books, brought together for the needs of that community at any one time.
 And times change.
 The curriculum changes.
 Trends come and go.
 If you invest heavily in the latest popular topic, these resources will be heavily used as long as that interest lasts.
 It may be short-lived, it may last longer.
 Then obviously younger students will grow into whatever topic or author that was popular with the year above them.
 Budget and space prevent you from purchasing and retaining everything.
 You need to know when to let go.

 A school library should be an attractive, vital and useful whole school resource.
 The School Library Association (SLA), therefore, recommend you don’t have books over 10 years old on your shelves.
-However, this is a rough guide as art books and some history books may be an exception to this rule if they are in good condition and still relevant.
+Make sure you are regularly weeding and managing your book stock to ensure it reflects the needs of your current school community.
+Be aware that some history books and art books may be an exception to this rule if they are in good condition and still relevant.
 Geography, science and technology books should be closely examined after five years and discarded if there have been major changes in geographical information or advances in science and technology.

-If you have inherited a neglected library it is a good idea to do a thorough stock edit.
-It helps you become familiar with the stock and shows the school is now investing time into this valuable resource.
-You can see any gaps and purchase accordingly to provide that coverage of material to enable all children to see themselves in the stock.
+If you have inherited a neglected library it is a good idea to do a thorough book stock edit.
+It helps you become familiar with the books in your full collection and shows the school is now investing time into its library - recognising its place as a valuable resource.
+You can see any gaps in your book collection and purchase accordingly to provide that coverage of material to enable all children to see themselves on the shelves of their library.

-Importantly, if these resources have been added to the library management system (LMS), they do need to be removed to keep the LMS current and correct.
+Importantly, if the books and resources that you remove from your library collection have been added to the library management system (LMS), remember you will also need to remove these titles from the library management system too in order to keep your records current and correct.

 So take a deep breath and start slowly.